d250kid/DASC_5420_final_project/README.md

 # DASC_5420_final_project
 This constitutes the final project for DASC_5420 (Theoretical Machine Learning).
-It involves the use of automobile.csv for predicting the fuel efficiency of cars.
+It involves the use of automobile.csv for predicting the price of cars.

 Dataset link : https://archive.ics.uci.edu/ml/datasets/automobile